Chiral $Z^\prime$ in FASER, FASER2, DUNE, and ILC beam dump experiments: Calculation of the constraints on the gauge couplings

 with $\ell_{\rm dump}$, $\ell_{\rm sh}$, and $\ell_{\rm dec}$ being the length of the beam dump, shield, and decay volume, respectively, $r_{\rm det}$ the radius of the detector, $p_{Z',{\rm lab}}^{\perp}$ the transverse momentum of $Z'$ gauge boson in the lab frame, and $p_{Z',{\rm lab}}^{z}$ that in the direction of the beam.
 In Eq.~\eqref{eq:acceptance}, $\Theta_{\rm geom}(x)$ stands for the step function.
 The probability that $Z'$ decays in the decay volume is calculated by

 where $\bar{d}_{Z',{\rm lab}}^{}$ denotes the decay length of $Z'$ in the lab frame and is evaluated by

 with $\vec{p}_{Z'}^{}$ the momentum of $Z'$ gauge boson.

 On the other hand, the ways to calculate the number of produced $Z'$ depend on the production processes of $Z'$.
-Hereafter, we review the calculations for the number of produced $Z'$ in each types of beam dumps.
+Hereafter, we review the calculations for the number of produced $Z'$ in each type of beam dump.